demarchenac/zemoga-fed-ui-test/README.md

 ### To Add

--   **Testing:** I would probably handle this part of the development process with _mocha & chai_ or with _testing-library_, I think that any of these tools would generate great tests.
+-   **Testing:** I would probably handle this part of the development process with _mocha & chai_ or with _testing-library & jest_, I think that any of these tools would generate great tests.